LiveWithCodeAnkit/LiveWithCodeAnkit/README.md

  <img align="right" alt="GIF" src="https://camo.githubusercontent.com/505c2c03a5b20dcc664ce9a0dbdce638ea0a8a85fc39e613c0f4a2f545dd67b1/68747470733a2f2f6d69726f2e6d656469756d2e636f6d2f6d61782f3638302f302a37513379765349765f7430696f4a2d5a2e676966" width="500" height="320" />

-## Experienced web developer skilled in React JS, Next JS, TypeScript, and Java.
-Passionate about learning and collaborating on exciting projects to expand technical expertise.
-Dedicated to bringing ideas to life and open to new opportunities.
-Let's connect and discuss how I can help you.
+## I'm a skilled web developer with expertise in React JS, Next JS, TypeScript, and Java.
+I love learning and working on exciting projects that help me expand my technical knowledge.
+I'm passionate about bringing ideas to life and always open to new opportunities.
+Let's connect and explore how I can assist you!.
 - ✍ You can find my projects here [portfolio]
 - 🔭 I’m currently working on my first book.
-- 🌱 I’m currently learning React Native and Azure
+- 🌱 I’m currently learning Next Js and Node Js
 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about ...
 Web Devlopment
 - 😄 Pronouns: he/him